 Managing Director at Boehringer Ingelheim RCV GmbH & Co KG

 The financing situation of the dedicated biotech companies in Vienna has improved in recent years.
-In 2017, 31 biotechs including Apeiron, Nabriva, Panoptes, Themis and Valneva reported receiving 280 million euros from investors.
-Almost half of the money came from venture capital investors (48%).
-Stock markets have gained in significance as a source of capital in recent years and public equity provided 42% of all capital raised by dedicated biotech companies in Vienna in 2017.
+In 2020, 22 biotechs including Apeiron, Hookipa Pharma, Marinomed, Nabriva, Themis and Valneva reported receiving 297 million euros from investors.
+Almost a quarter of the money came from venture capital investors.
+Stock markets have gained in significance as a source of capital in recent years and two companies raised about 114 million euros of public equity in 2020.

 Vienna is the life science hotspot in Europe.
 The city bears excellent infrastructure in general and a set of universities with outstanding life science research develops the talents for the future.
 Marinomed´s listing on the Vienna stock exchange now enables us to focus on projects of the Marinosolv technology platform, in particular Budesolv and Tacrosolv, both targeting the allergy market.